 barnard supplemental essays

 Currently, each of the Barnard supplemental essays allows responses of no more than 250 words.
-So, while completing all five Barnard essays sounds like a lot, they do not require long responses.
-The goal of the required Barnard supplemental essays is to demonstrate your intellectual curiosity, interest in Barnard, and personal values.
+So, while completing the Barnard essays sounds like a lot, they do not require long responses.
+The goal of the Barnard supplemental essays is to demonstrate your intellectual curiosity, interest in Barnard, personal values, and plans for the future.

 What are the Barnard essay prompts?

-Barnard’s application provides prompts for two required Barnard supplemental essays and three optional Barnard supplemental essays.
+Barnard’s application provides prompts for two Barnard supplemental essays, one required and one optional.
 Below are the Barnard Writing Supplement questions for first-year applicants.
 (Remember, the Barnard supplemental essays may change from year to year, so be sure to visit Barnard’s Admissions website.)

 PromptRequiredOptional Word Limit